 From 16.7.11 onwards, an additional D code is introduced for diversions where there is no change to the timetable other than that some timing points are altered or omitted.
 Additionally, for diversions and reversions (i.e. at the end of a temporary timetable or diversion) the original schedule date will be included in parenthesis along with an A or R as appropriate if there have been changes since the last published version of that date.

-Working Timetables New Schedules obtained under Freedom of Information Act.
+[External site] Working Timetables Schedules obtained under Freedom of Information Act.

 Current stop specific timetables are available via the Timetables link under Advanced Options on the TfL Journey Planner.